cpautist/ii-agent/README.md

 - Python 3.10+
 - Node.js 18+ (for frontend)
 - At least one of the following:
+  - OpenRouter API key, or
   - Anthropic API key, or
   - Google Gemini API key, or
   - Google Cloud project with Vertex AI API enabled

 > \[!TIP]